Dyar site

 The Dyar site (9GE5) is an archaeological site in Greene County, Georgia, in the north central Piedmont physiographical region.
 The site covers an area of 2.5 hectares.
 It was inhabited almost continuously from 1100 to 1600 by a local variation of the Mississippian culture known as the South Appalachian Mississippian culture.
 Although submerged under Lake Oconee, the site is still important as one of the first explorations of a large Mississippian culture mound.
-The Dyar site is thought to have been one of the principal towns of the paramount chiefdom of Ocute, perhaps Cofaqui.
+The Dyar site is thought to have been one of the principal towns of either Ocute or Cofitachequi.

 Site description

 The platform mound located at the site was described in 1975 as being in the shape of a truncated cone approximately 10.3 m high and with a base 52 m in diameter.
 On the eastern edge of the mound in the central area of the site was a plaza surrounded by domestic structures making up an oval shaped village of 2.13 hectares.